AetherianFI/9ways/README.md

 4. Window should open automatically or if it doesn't then navigate to [http://127.0.0.1:5500/html/map.html](http://127.0.0.1:5500/html/map.html)

 ## Login screen
-Logging in for the site works by writing correct combinations of premade accounts that can be found from accounts.json
+Logging into to the website works by writing correct combinations of premade accounts that can be found from accounts.json